As we navigate these trying times, here are some resources for a greater understanding of how to stay unified as the diverse body of Christ.

 The Office of Intercultural Engagement proudly presents

-As the ramifications of the Coronavirus pandemic continue to unfold, the Wheaton College Chief Intercultural Engagement Officer, Dr. Sheila Caldwell, has hosted conversations about how COVID-19 has impacted people of color in America.
-In honor of Wheaton College's celebration of Asian American and Pacific Islander Heritage Month, the Asian American narrative most featured in these discussions.
+As social justice issues continue to unfold, the Wheaton College Chief Intercultural Engagement Officer, Dr. Sheila Caldwell, has hosted conversations about how these matters have impacted people of color in America.

 To view the live event replays, visit the Diversity Event Archives.